List of cover versions of Michael Jackson songs

-This is a list of cover versions by notable music artists who have recorded one or more songs written and recorded by American singer, songwriter and dancer Michael Jackson.
+This is a list of cover versions by notable music artists who have recorded one or more songs recorded by American singer Michael Jackson.
 Many notable artists began covering his songs since his debut in the early 1970s.
 These covers are in several different languages and genres, and some have received positive reviews from music critics and featured on record charts.
 Artists who have covered songs from The Jackson 5 career are not included.